PolicyEngine/policyengine-app/src/posts/articles/rent-relief-act.md

 - At $21,600 annual income (30% of which is $540 per month), they would no longer be eligible for the credit.

+**Figure 3: Rent Relief Act for a Missouri Studio**

 ![](https://cdn-images-1.medium.com/max/3128/0*aWj1gSnt06wvXQAS)

 As their baseline marginal tax rate ranges from 0% to 62% in this range, the RRA [increases it](https://policyengine.org/us/household?focus=householdOutput.mtr&household=46651&region=us&timePeriod=2024&baseline=2&reform=63509) to between 30% and 92%.

+**Figure 4: Rent Relief Act Marginal Tax Rate Impact on a Single Person in a Missouri Studio**

 ![](https://cdn-images-1.medium.com/max/3044/0*TVnDJ119xe338vNK)